btemplep/authzee/docs/specification.md

 ### Authorize

-The Authorize operation is meant to give an authorization decision for a request.
+The Authorize operation gives an authorization decision for a request.

 By default, nothing is authorized in Authzee.

-A request is authorized if all of the following are true:
+A request is authorized if **all** of the following are true:
 - A grant with an `allow` effect is applicable to the request
 - No grants with a `deny` effect are applicable to the request.
 - No critical errors were encountered when processing the request.